ethereum/consensus-specs/specs/phase1/shard-fork-choice.md

         # The attesting balances that vote for current_root
         score = get_shard_attesting_balance(store, shard, current_root)
         # The attesting balances that vote for current_root's children
+        # NOTE & TBD: it would double count the attester who voted for the ancestor and descendant.
+        # NOTE & TBD: it would double count the attester who voted for different forks.
         for root in children:
             subtree_scores = get_subtree_attesting_balance(store, shard, shard_blocks, root, subtree_scores)
             score += subtree_scores[root]